MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

  - If the answer was no to all of the above, assume this is malicious.

+6. If there is no information about the account that was involved, you can go to the endpoint and check which account was logged in at the time of the alert.

 **Remediation**

 Use the [SAMRi10 tool](https://gallery.technet.microsoft.com/SAMRi10-Hardening-Remote-48d94b5b) to harden your environment against this technique.